polterguy/polterguy.github.io/hyperlambda/index.md

 --
 Paul Graham

-## Pulling it al together
+## Pulling it all together

-In the following video which is 24 minutes long, I try to pull all of the concepts we've gone through together, to make you understand how they relate to each other.
+In the following video, which is 24 minutes long, I try to pull all of the concepts we've gone through together, to make you understand how they relate to each other, and how Magic is really built, and what makes it tick.

 <div style="margin-left: auto; margin-right: auto; width: 560px;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/TQg5BAyMcQc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>